 - Complete the application for admission to Hesston College.

-- Submit a copy of high school transcript and test scores (ACT, SAT).
+- Submit a copy of high school and college transcripts and test scores (ACT, SAT, ACCUPLACER).

 - Financial Aid and Scholarship priority deadline is April 1.